Digital Evidence Vault: An evidence vault for open source investigations

 What is Digital Evidence Vault?

-Digital Evidence Vault can collect screenshots, HTML, video, audio, and metadata from thousands of sources including YouTube, Facebook, Twitter, LiveLeak, and virtually any other service that exists on the Internet as well as messaging platforms like Telegram.
+DEV makes it possible to collect and preserve HTML, video, audio, and associated metadata at the click of a button from thousands of sources, including YouTube, Facebook, Twitter, LiveLeak, and virtually any other service that exists on the Internet.

 How Does Digital Evidence Vault work?